metio/terraform-provider-k8s/docs/data-sources/storage_k8s_io_volume_attachment_v1_manifest.md

 Optional:

 - `access_modes` (List of String) accessModes contains all ways the volume can be mounted.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes
-- `aws_elastic_block_store` (Attributes) Represents a Persistent Disk resource in AWS.An AWS EBS disk must exist before mounting to a container.
+- `aws_elastic_block_store` (Attributes) Represents a Persistent Disk resource in AWS.
+An AWS EBS disk must exist before mounting to a container.
 The disk must also be in the same AWS zone as the kubelet.
 An AWS EBS disk can only be mounted as read/write once.
 AWS EBS volumes support ownership management and SELinux relabeling. (see [below for nested schema](#nestedatt--spec--source--inline_volume_spec--aws_elastic_block_store))
 - `azure_disk` (Attributes) AzureDisk represents an Azure Data Disk mount on the host and bind mount to the pod. (see [below for nested schema](#nestedatt--spec--source--inline_volume_spec--azure_disk))
 - `azure_file` (Attributes) AzureFile represents an Azure File Service mount on the host and bind mount to the pod. (see [below for nested schema](#nestedatt--spec--source--inline_volume_spec--azure_file))
 - `capacity` (Map of String) capacity is the description of the persistent volume's resources and capacity.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#capacity